Me + You

-"Me + You" is a song recorded by American R&B singer Monica for her yet-to-be-released ninth studio album, Trenches.
-It was written by Monica and Kyle Christopher along with Denisia "Blu June" Andrews and Brittany "Chi" Coney, while production was helmed by Andrews and Coney under their production moniker Nova Wav.
-The song was released as the album's second single on April 26, 2019, and reached number 17 on the US Billboard Adult R&B Songs.
+"Me + You" is a song by American R&B singer Monica.
+Recorded for what was then considered to be released as her ninth studio album, Chapter 38, it was written by Monica and Kyle Christopher along with Denisia "Blu June" Andrews and Brittany "Chi" Coney, while production was helmed by Andrews and Coney under their production moniker Nova Wav.
+Released by Mondeenise Music as a single on April 26, 2019, and reached number 17 on the US Billboard Adult R&B Songs.